yoasif/yoasif.github.io/_posts/2024-10-16-google-is-killing-uBlock-origin-no-chromium-browser-is-safe.markdown

 ## Chromium Browsers Are Affected

 If you use uBlock Origin but aren’t using Chrome or Firefox, you might think you have nothing to worry about.
-Unfortunately, you'd be thinking wrong.
+Unfortunately, you'd be wrong.

 A Google product manager announced the phase-out of Manifest V2 [on the Chromium blog](https://blog.chromium.org/2024/05/manifest-v2-phase-out-begins.html) on May of 2024.
+The MV2 deprecation will affect *all* Chromium browsers.

-Once deprecated, this code will be removed from the codebase; Google is not a fan of leaving dead code around in their projects – more importantly, they consider this set of features to be a [security risk](https://security.googleblog.com/2019/06/improving-security-and-privacy-for.html).
+Once deprecated, this code will be removed from the Chromium codebase; Google is not a fan of leaving dead code around in their projects – more importantly, they consider this set of features to be a [security risk](https://security.googleblog.com/2019/06/improving-security-and-privacy-for.html).

 This means that if you use browsers like Microsoft Edge or Opera, the extension will stop working on your browser.